 The Chairman (in our Company, Chairlady), Madam Cheng Woei Fen who is also an Executive Director, is responsible for leading the Board and facilitating its effectiveness.
 She promotes high standards of corporate governance on the Board and within the Group.
 The CEO is responsible for the operations, business direction, strategic positionings and business expansion of the Group.
-Currently, the Group does not have a CEO as the functions of the CEO has been shared between the two Executive Directors, Madam Cheng Woei Fen and Mr Quek Kian Hui, who is the son of the Chairlady.
+Prior to 8 April 2024, the Group does not have a CEO as the functions of the CEO were shared between the two Executive Directors, Madam Cheng Woei Fen and Mr Quek Kian Hui, who is the son of the Executive Chairlady.